-Article 25, with technical guidance from the engineering firm Hoare Lea, are designing a new outpatient department that incorporates passive energy strategies and use low-cost and low-maintenance materials.
+Article 25, with technical guidance from the engineering firm Hoare Lea, is designing a new outpatient department that incorporates passive energy strategies and uses low-cost and low-maintenance materials.
 This will be followed by refurbishing existing outpatient spaces and renovating staff housing.

 This project is made possible thanks to our partners from:

 Over the last few months the team at Article 25 have been working hard to finalise architectural drawings for the design of the new Out Patient Department (OPD) at the Leprosy Mission Hospital in Purulia, India.
 We have been working alongside architects and engineers local to the hospital site to develop the drawing package to be issued for tender.